Texas Democrats block GOP redistricting plan by fleeing the state

 "When a majority uses its power not to govern, but to erase the voices of its fellow citizens, it forfeits its legitimacy."

 The fight over the newly proposed congressional map may just be getting started.
-A plan must pass the state House before the state Senate has its say.
+A plan must pass the state House before the Texas Senate has its say.

 Copyright 2025 NPR